 History and etymology

 They were first described by Killian in 1906.
-Killian expressed the opinion that it arose from the maxillary sinus and gained access to the nasal cavity through the accessory ostium, based on a detailed study of 22 cases 8.
+Killian expressed the opinion that they arose from the maxillary sinus and gained access to the nasal cavity through the accessory ostium, based on a detailed study of 22 cases 8.

 General imaging differential considerations include: